FDIM/jasmine-unit-test-generator/README.md

 * service (double quote): [source](spec/fixtures/auth.service.with-double-quote.ts), [generated spec](spec/fixtures/auth.service.with-double-quote.spec.expected.ts)
 * pipe
 * class file (may not be useful depending on use case)

+> `Constructor` and the use of `inject` function in top level properties is supported.

 ## Preview